MetroBlooms/evaluate-it/README.md

 **You are now ready for development and testing through either:**

-   * Webstorm IDE for Web development and Web developer tools for debugging (in Chrome or Safari, since Firefox does not support Webikit SQL)
+   * Webstorm IDE for Web development and Web developer tools for debugging (in Chrome or Safari, since Firefox does not support Webkit SQL)

    * Device emulation (platforms configured in app.json)a, by running the command: